Iamsr15/IPL/README.md

-# A webpage for IPL fans made using html,css and javascript.
+# A webpage for IPL fans made using html,css.